MERV-spice/basic-merv/README.md

 * service allowing access to a user's current position

+### Heroku

+* a platform as a service that enables developers to build, run, and operate applications entirely in the cloud

 ### PostGIS

 * PostGreSQL extension that adds support for geographic objects